 At The Venetian Casino you can stroll alongside Venice’s Grand Canal (or take a gondola), relax in St Mark’s Square AND watch some street performers too.

-At these Las Vegas points of interest the Venetian have dubbed these performers “Streetmosphere.”
+At these Las Vegas points of interest, the Venetian has dubbed these performers “Streetmosphere.”
 Singers, performers, and living statues line the inside of the casino (much like Covent Garden back home in London).
 There are also costumed singers who’ll serenade you and plenty more to see!

 The dancing waters of the Fountains of Bellagio have become one of the best Las Vegas’ activities for free and is a must on your list of places to see in Las Vegas.
 They sure are impressive!